Bloom Yoga & Wellness

 We have yoga mats at the studio for newcomers.
 As you continue to practice you may wish to purchase a "sticky mat" for use in class and your own home practice.
 Other props such as blankets, blocks, straps are provided at the studio.

-While many "true yogis" in India practice naked (imagine!), you should wear comfortable clothing that allows you to move but doesn't compromise your modesty when you are in a variety of postures.
+We suggest wearing comfortable clothing that allows you to move but doesn't compromise your modesty when you are in a variety of postures.

 Our classes start with a brief centering and warm-up phase.
 We move into some flow postures and then work on balancing postures, seated postures, twists, strength building.
 We finish with a 5 - 10 minute relaxation.
 Please arrive about 5 minutes before class and try to settle into your yoga space quietly giving yourself and the other students time and quiet to enter into practice away from the chatter and business of our daily lives.